girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 matrix scan will take `(rise_time + fall_time) x number_of_rows`.
 This is my
 preferred arrangement since we can achieve higher scan rates.
 Rows can be powered using a N-Mosfet acting as a low-side switch connected to a GPIO pin at the gate.
-We can supply higher power to IR since we are not limited by GPIO pin.
+We can supply higher power to IR LED since we are not limited by GPIO pin.

 ![image](/assets/opic3.png){: width="550" }

-*Note*: To minimize power losses IR led's should be connected in series when possible.
+*Note*: To minimize power losses IR LEDs could be connected in series when possible.
 Modify the above schematic accordingly for your use-case.
-Voltage drop across IR led can be as high as 1.6V.
-For a 5V supply it is possible to thread 3 IRs in series.
-This will result in ~4.8V voltage drop across all led's.
+Voltage drop across IR LED (Vf) can be up to 1.6V.
+For a 5V supply it is possible to connect 2 IR LEDs in series.
 Power loss across the resistor is given by **I<sup>2</sup>xR**, where **I** is the current.
-The smaller the value of resistor **R** the lesser the power loss.
-Do not make the mistake of omitting the resistor altogether as that will result in runaway current.
+The smaller the value of resistor **R** the lower the power loss.
+But R value has to be sufficiently large such that current can still be regulated.
+When LEDs heat up, their Vf drop, increasing current, causing more heating, more decrease in Vf, and possibly thermal runaway and destruction.
+Calculate R for desired current and LED Vf of 1.6V.
+Then, change LED Vf to 1.4V, keeping the same resistor, and calculate the current.
+Make sure the current is within acceptable limit (usually ~20mA).

 ### Optimization